muzzley/muzzley-client/README.md

 }
 ```

 The `activity` object is also an `EventEmitter`.
-You can listen the following events:
+You can listen to the following events:

 ```
 function callback(err, activity) {